basillicus/conversational-AI/README.md

 data preparation → model training → deployment → monitoring → retraining,
 integrated into a conversational AI flow (local intent model + LLM via Ollama).

-It is intentionally minimal and educational so you can:
+It is intentionally minimal and educational so it:
-- show a single coherent pipeline in interviews,
+- shows a single coherent pipeline,
-- run everything locally without cloud infra,
+- runs everything locally without cloud infra,
-- demonstrate PO-level understanding of lifecycle, telemetry, and retraining.
+- demonstrates PO-level understanding of lifecycle, telemetry, and retraining.

 ## What is included
 - `prepare_data.py` - create a small synthetic intent dataset